 But I definitely wake up wanting to do coke again.
 This is the way that cocaine is addictive.

 My body doesn’t need it.
 My brain doesn’t need it.
 But I need it because I can’t stop thinking about it.

-The Mental Addiction of Cocaine Is Far Worse Than the Physical Effects
+Cocaine Is Addictive, but the Mental Side Is Far Worse Than the Physical Side